alvinlucillo/terraform-getting-started/README.md

 There are different files in this project:

 1. `Makefile` — contains command shortcuts to execute Terraform commands.
 For example, **make apply** executes Terraform's apply command.
-2. `main.tf` — defines the resource blocks, and backend and provider configuration
+2. `main.tf` — defines the resource blocks and provider configuration
 3. `variables.tf` — defines the variables used in main.tf
 4. `values.tfvars` — assigns values to the variables in variables.tf